iamkdraj/iamkdraj.github.io/content/Ashok Tests/2nd Grade May Minor Test 3 (19 May).md

+---
+title: 1.
+There is an hourly service of trains to Kota, but the buses don't run hourly.
+The words "Hourly" used in the above sentence are –
+tags:
+  - 2nd-grade
+  - ashok-tests
+  - movement-study
+  - period-study
+  - practice-tests
+  - questions
+---

 **To Focus** 3 14 23 27 34 35 38 39

 ### 1. There is an hourly service of trains to Kota, but the buses don't run hourly.
 The words "Hourly" used in the above sentence are –